Tundus/Python-Zed_Shaw-ex52/README.md

 Well, several months and a few more grey hair later my solution is up and running.
 It could be tested on heroku: the-gothon-game.herokuapp.com

-If I had to nominate one main achievement that makes me smug about this project server side session handling would be my straight choice.
-Boy, that gave me a lot of grief.
-However, it's been a great teacher too.
-The good news is that it works!
-Not by accident, I eked it out, so you don't have to!
+Server side session handling makes me smug about this project if I can be honest with you.
+It gave me a lot of grief and eventually a lot of happy moments too.
+When it started to work.
+For that I had to introduce magic methods for Game, Room and Map.
+It was a heureka moment.
+For these moments it is worth doing this.

 Caveats:
 If you put it on the web change the password in my dotenv file.
 This file is only there for demonstration and local testing.
 My heroku app has a different password.
 The dotenv file is created to support development on a local machine.
 I enclosed it here to 'play with cards down on the table'.